-The time of the adhan (call to prayer) – one of the best times to make your du’aa (supplication)
+The time of the adhan is the best time to make your du’aa

 The time of the adhan (call to prayer) is a very important time for us and it is one of the best times to make a supplication.
 Sahl ibn Sa’d reported:

 The Messenger of Allah, peace and blessings be upon him, said, “Two supplications are not rejected, or seldom rejected: the supplication at the call to prayer, and the supplication at a time of danger when people are battling each other.”
 (Sunan Abi Dawud)

 This shows us the significance of making du’aa at the time of the adhan, so we should try our best to sincerely supplicate at that time and tell Allah our hopes.
 Indeed, Allah sees all our efforts.